MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android/index.md

     * [Adding the MobileFirst Platform Foundation SDK to Android applications](../../adding-the-mfpf-sdk/android)
     * [Push Notifications Overview](../push-notifications-overview)
 * MobileFirst Server to run locally, or a remotely running MobileFirst Server.
-* MobileFirst Developer CLI installed on the developer workstation
+* MobileFirst CLI installed on the developer workstation

 #### Jump to: